 It can therefore be a good idea to add certain sources of antioxidants to your cat's food, without drastically modifying its diet.

 You could add a small amount of certain fruits and vegetables to its diet, such as broccoli, carrot and butternut squash.
 Be careful to cook them well beforehand.

-A remedy made with natural ingredients
+A product made with natural ingredients